dafu-wu/dictalchemy/docs/source/index.rst

-.. module:: dictalchemy
+.. module:: zmdictalchemy

-Dictalchemy
+Zmdictalchemy
 ===========

-Dictalchemy adds :func:`utils.asdict` and :func:`utils.fromdict` methods to `SQLAlchemy <http://www.sqlalchemy.org/>`_ declarative models.
+Zmdictalchemy adds :func:`utils.asdict` and :func:`utils.fromdict` methods to `SQLAlchemy <http://www.sqlalchemy.org/>`_ declarative models.

 Currently this works with synonyms and simple relationships as one-to-many and many-to-many.
 Relationships can be followed in many levels.